Choosing a Boarding Cattery

 Choosing the right cattery should give you peace of mind while you are away.
 There could be many reasons why you need to find a suitable cattery; holiday, moving house, away on holiday, hospitalisation, etc. Don’t leave it until the last moment.

-Only use a licenced and insured cattery otherwise you may be putting your cat at risk.
+Only use a licensed and insured cattery otherwise you may be putting your cat at risk.
 If the cattery does not have an up to date licence then find another boarding cattery.

 There are good catteries and unfortunately some not such good ones.
 Do make sure you make an appointment to visit a few catteries during their opening times before making a decision and booking.
 As long as you plan in advance you will have a choice and time to decide which cattery you feel is right for your cat.
 Don’t leave booking your cat into a cattery until the last moment.
 Most good catteries are busiest during school holiday times – so book early for those periods so as not to be disappointed.